 Despite it only being a bit rough at the start of this trip, Neon did not have a good crossing.
 He is quite civilized about his seasickness; we start moving and he visits the kitty tray, then throws up on the door mat, then curls up to his cushion and doesn’t move until the boat stops.
 He pretty much didn’t move for nearly three days.
 The problem with this is that (as with people who do the same thing) we end up with a dehydrated and constipated cat.
 Now, I take him down to the kitty tray each day, he has a fan he shares with the off-watch crew person and his ever-annoying-Mummy keeps squirting water through his clenched teeth with a syringe (obviously no needle fitted).
-He doesn’t get his anti-inflammatories until he demands to be fed after we stop (as they can be quite nasty to an empty digestive system).
-With this new regimen he arrived in Seisia at Cape York in excellent health [I wish I had thought of the syringe thing when we were going through the Kimberleys]
+He doesn’t get his anti-inflammatories until he demands to be fed after we stop (they can be quite nasty to an empty digestive system).
+With this new regimen he arrived in Seisia at Cape York in excellent health [I wish I had thought of the syringe thing when we were going through the Kimberley]

 The photo shows our preferred conditions for traveling, that is calm seas wherever possible.
 We had to wait an extra week to get these conditions but it is so worth it.
 One of the things that surprised us was that we saw no boats, none at all the whole trip across.
 It definitely emphasised how remote we were.

-The second day out from Gove this poor little thing landed in the dinghy, quite exhausted.
+The third day out from Gove this poor little thing landed in the dinghy, quite exhausted.
 He had the most huge black eyes.
 As best I could determine he was a Large Tailed Nightjar (pg.
 202 of my Field Guide to Australian Birds by M Morcombe) and should not have be out in the middle of the Gulf.
 He should be flitting around near a rainforest, eating insects, at night.
 I think he must have got caught in the rain front we went through that morning and ended up out here.
 Once he had caught his breath he settled down under Peter’s bike seat, out of the sun and went to sleep.
 He took off again about eight hours later, during the night, just as we were anchoring at Muttee Head.

 We came in to Muttee Head on the western side of the top of Cape York at 9pm on Tuesday, by which time it was quite dark.
 I had discussed this timing with the navigator, but there was not a lot for it, as we had made unexpectedly excellent time across the Gulf.
 The only potentially hairy bit as we entered Torres Strait was crossing the delta where the water from the straits surges in and out of the gulf.
 We expected some funky currents, but we had the tide on our side and all went well.
 Anchoring at Muttee Head was straight forward with no hazards as we approached land and good holding (I was concerned about a repeat of Point Sampson, but it was a really pleasant night).
 We didn’t even need to wake early, as the tide wouldn’t be right for getting behind Red Island (the Seisia anchorage) until mid-morning; luxury.
 Our plan was to spend just a few days at Seisia.